HaogeZhu/HaogeZhu.github.io/_pages/about.md

 ---
-layout: single
+permalink: /
 title: "About Me"
-permalink: /
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 I am a researcher at Capital Normal University, focusing on SAR target detection, stroke rehabilitation assessment using multimodal data, and deep learning architectures.